emmbra/project2/README.md

   * Movie Title, Poster, Director, Rated, Genre, Year, and Plot
   * IMDB Rating, Rotten Tomatoes Rating, Metacritic Rating

-* Users are then able to give the movie a Fresh Lemons rating and submit whether the movie is sad, funny, action, or romance.
+* Users are then able to give the movie a Fresh Lemons rating and denote whether the movie is sad, funny, action, or romance.

 * Users can then view all movies that have been rated on Fresh Lemons and delete movies based on movie ID.